rladies/rladiesguide/content/organization/intro/get-started/index.en.md

 Here's what will happen if you want to start a chapter...

 * Send an email to `chapters@rladies.org` indicating who you are and where you would like to start a chapter.
 Conversation with our onboarding team will ensue.
+Please use a personal email address for correspondence, and not a work or university email address, as these often change or become inactive.

 * Your brand-new chapter will be equipped with R-Ladies [tech infrastructure](/organization/tech/accounts), in particular a Meetup account and an [email](/organization/tech/email/).
 Meetup is an online social platform used to announce events and manage registration to events.